ProMed: Shapley Information Gain Guided Reinforcement Learning for Proactive Medical LLMs: Methodology

-\textbf{SIG-Guided Reward Distribution Mechanism.} We follow the GRPO workflow.
-For each partial information question $Q_p$, a group of trajectories $\mathcal{G} = \{\tau_1, \dots, \tau_K\}$ is sampled from the current policy $\pi_{\theta_{old}}$.
-The trajectory-level reward $R(\tau_i)$ is computed via Eq~\ref{eq:sig_reward}, capturing both the outcome correctness and cumulative information gain.
+\textbf{SIG-Guided Reward Distribution Mechanism.} Following GRPO, for each partial information question $Q_p$, a group of trajectories $\mathcal{G} = \{\tau_1, \dots, \tau_K\}$ is sampled from the current policy $\pi_{\theta_{old}}$.
+The trajectory-level reward $R(\tau_i)$ is computed via Eq~\ref{eq:trajectory_reward}, capturing both the outcome correctness and cumulative information gain.

 In standard GRPO, the trajectory-level reward is used to derive the group-relative advantage by comparing the performance of trajectories within the group.
 This advantage is uniformly assigned to all model-generated tokens, assuming that each token, whether part of a question or the final answer, contributes equally to the outcome.
 While this approach captures the overall quality of the trajectory, it overlooks its internal heterogeneity: some questions may elicit more clinical information while others may be redundant or irrelevant.
 Consequently, such equal feedback fails to prioritize questions with higher clinical values.